FlorianReimold/ecal-cop/README.md

 ##### `ECAL_CORE_TIMEPLUGIN` (Default: ON)
 - Enabling this option includes the eCAL time plugin functionality.
 This allows for precise synchronization of time across different components using eCAL.

+##### `ECAL_CORE_NPCAP_SUPPORT` (Default: OFF)
+- Enabling this option replaces the standard ASIO UDP receiver by a NPCAP based UDP receiver to increase the performance on Windows platforms.
+- Requires udpcap library.

 ##### `ECAL_CORE_REGISTRATION_SHM` (Default: ON)
 - Enabling this option activates the eCAL registration layer based on shared memory for high performance local communication scenarios only.